Asimov's Guide to Shakespeare: Structure

-The last two categories are treated broadly; 'Italian' applies to neighbouring countries, and both Hamlet and Macbeth are listed with 'The English Plays'.
+The last two categories are treated broadly; "Italian" applies to neighbouring countries, and both Hamlet and Macbeth are listed with "The English Plays".
 Asimov gives a detailed justification for doing this.

 Within each category, the plays are arranged according to internal (historical) chronology, making allowance for the several not based on actual events.
 Asimov notes how much is real history, and describes who the historical people were, where applicable.
 He traces those characters who appear in more than one play, and provides maps to explain key geographical elements.

+Asimov’s categories

+It being "the most straightforwardly mythological" and tracing "farthest backward (if only dimly so) in history," Asimov includes in his regional categorisation, beginning with the "Greek", Shakespeare’s first narrative poem, Venus and Adonis (1593).
+He also includes Shakespeare’s second narrative poem, The Rape of Lucrece (1594), amongst the "Roman", it dealing with "the earliest event, the legendary fall of the Roman monarchy in 509 B.C.".
+More precise settings are indicated in superscript and parentheses.